-Problems 1 - 277 are all of the basic "structures from spectra" type, are generally relatively simple and are arranged roughly in order of increasing complexity.
+Problems 1 - 282 are all of the basic "structures from spectra" type, are generally relatively simple and are arranged roughly in order of increasing complexity.
 No solutions to the problems are given.
 It is important to assign NMR spectra as completely as possible and rationalise all numbered peaks in the mass spectrum and account for all significant features of the UV and IR spectra.

-The next group of problems (278-283) present data in text form rather than graphically.
-The formal style that is found in the presentation of spectral data in these problems is typical of that found in the experimental of a publication or thesis.
-This is a completely different type of data presentation and one that students will encounter frequently.
-Problems 284 - 291 involve the quantitative analysis of mixtures using 1H and 13C NMR.
+The next group of problems (283-288) present data in text form rather than graphically.
+The formal style that is found in the presentation of spectral data in these problems is typical of that found in the experimental section of a publication or thesis.
+This is a completely different type of data presentation, and one that students will encounter frequently.
+Problems 289 - 296 involve the quantitative analysis of mixtures using 1H and 13C NMR.
 These problems demonstrate the power of NMR in analysing samples that are not pure compounds and also develop skills in using spectral integration.

-Problems 292 - 309 are a graded series of exercises in two-dimensional NMR (COSY, NOESY, C-H Correlation and TOCSY) ranging from very simple examples to demonstrate each of the techniques to complex examples where a combination of 2D methods is used to establish structure and distinguish between stereoisomers.
+Problems 297 - 323 are a graded series of exercises in two-dimensional NMR (COSY, NOESY, HSQC, HMBC and TOCSY spectra) ranging from very simple examples to demonstrate each of the techniques, to complex examples where a combination of 1D and 2D methods is used to establish structure and distinguish between stereoisomers.

-Problem 310 deals with molecular symmetry and is a useful exercise to establish how symmetry in a molecule can be established from the number of resonances in 1H and 13C NMR spectra.
-The last group of problems (311-332) are of a different type and deal with interpretation of simple 1H NMR spin-spin multiplets.
-To the best of our knowledge, problems of this type are not available in other collections and they are included here because we have found that the interpretation of multiplicity in 1H NMR spectra is the greatest single cause of confusion in the minds of students.
+Problem 324 deals with molecular symmetry and is a useful exercise to establish how symmetry in a molecule can be established from the number of resonances in 1H and 13C NMR spectra.
+The last group of problems (325-346) are of a different type and deal with interpretation of simple 1H NMR spin-spin multiplets.
+To the best of our knowledge, problems of this type are not available in other collections and they are included here because we have found that the interpretation of multiplicity in 1H NMR spectra is probably the greatest single cause of confusion in the minds of students.